YannisLawrence1/HuffmanCompression/README.md

 Yannis Lawrence

-A Huffman compression algorithm I built for ECM1414

 Note: The python package bitstring is required for the solution to run, use the command: _pip install bitstring_

 To begin makes sure the file you would like to compress file is within the folder _*/res/YOUR_FILE_Name.txt_ and that the encoding of the file is utf-8 and is a .txt file.
 Once the requirments are met open the file _*/src/Encoder.py_ and then follow the prompts given on screen.